Table Of Contents

 Should I use K3s or K8s?

 That depends on your specific Kubernetes performance needs, resource availability, and business goals.
-Be sure to carefully review your needs to select the ideal platform for those requirements.
+Be sure to carefully review your unique requirements to select the ideal platform.